riitikiitkgp/Ripplica/README.md

 ## ⚠️ Notes

 * ❗ Only **informational queries** (like "how does inflation work?") are processed.
-* ❌ Queries like “Hi”, “What’s the weather” are rejected.
+* ❌ Queries like “Walk my pet”, “Add apples to grocery” are rejected.

 ---